Lady Elizabeth Shakerley: Personal life and death

 Shakerley suffered from chronic fatigue syndrome.
 She died of emphysema in hospital in London on 1 November 2020 at the age of 79.
-She is buried in the Anson family vault at St Michael and All Angels Church, Colwich, Staffordshire, near Shugborough Hall.

 A memorial service was held on 23 June 2022 at St Margaret's Church, Westminster.
 The Countess of Wessex (representing Queen Elizabeth II), Princess Beatrix of the Netherlands and Sheikh Hamad bin Khalifa Al Thani of Qatar attended.
 She was eulogized by Dame Joanna Lumley.